 Craig has served on the boards of many organizations purposed around the arts, culture, multiculturalism and heritage.

 Craig is married to Christine, and together they have three sons and one daughter.
 Craig’s leisure interests include travel, reading, theatre and movies.
-Craig is involved in many aspects of community service and has been the campaign Co-Chair for United Way since 2016.
+Craig is involved in many aspects of community service and was the campaign Co-Chair for United Way for 2015 and 2016.